MENU

 Research Interests & Projects

-I lead the NEural TransmissionS (NETS) research group.
+I lead the NEural TransmissionS (NETS) Lab.
 We focus on developing deep learning models, traditional machine learning, and statistical analysis.

 In addition to some smaller-scale projects and collaborations, our ongoing projects include: